-According to a new Harris Poll, 73 percent of Americans think there should be more government oversight of the food supply.
+According to a 2014 Harris Poll, 73 percent of Americans think there should be more government oversight of the food supply.

 Someone should alert the USDA, since the agency is proposing the exact opposite: the removal of government inspectors in poultry plants and transferring their duties to private industry workers (who are not empowered to speak up when a food safety threat arises).